vaibhavdeore36/vaibhav_deore/README.txt

 ---------> can delete the contacts from the list

-this program is usefull to make contact list in hospitals,class,school,colleges,etc
+this program is usefull to make contact list in hospitals,class,school,colleges,etc.

 **************************************************************************************************